peesock/dotfiles/.local/bin/README.md

 # maptoggle.sh
-toggles an X window between mapped and unmapped, ie, visible/invisible, using custom window properties to distinguish windows.
-Uses xdotool and xprop.
+toggles an X window between mapped and unmapped, ie, visible/invisible (not minimized).
+Uses xwininfo and xdotool.

 ## usage
-`maptoggle.sh ID "command args..." [options]`
+`maptoggle.sh [ID | command] [command] [options]`

-`ID` is added to a new X window property (named with `$0`), which can be found with xprop.
+`ID` identifies a specific window to look for

 `command` is only used to start the program, and does not need to be included in future runs of this tool, if the window isn't killed.

-`-echo` will echo the window id to stdout when making the window visible, for use in scripts like when enabling persistent floating state or window sizes.
+`-echo` will echo the window id to stdout when mapping the window, for use in scripts to enable persistent floating state or window geometry.

-return code 2 means the program was just started for the first time.

 ## examples
-most window properties are in the EWMH spec that your WM most likely supports. for these, you can use wmctrl to control them. some properties, like floating/tiling status, are not in the spec, and depend on your specific window manager. for awesomeWM:
+EWMH-compliant window managers (almost all of them) will let you change window geometry after mapping. some properties, like floating/tiling status, are not in the spec, and depend on your specific window manager. for awesomeWM:
 ```sh
 winid=$(maptoggle.sh "magic id" $TERMINAL -echo)
 awesome-client "local c = nil ; for _, c2 in ipairs(client.get()) do ; if c2.window == $winid then ; c = c2 ; break ; end ; end ; if not c then return end ; c.floating = true"
 ```

-fullscreen in any EWMH window manager:
+fullscreen:
 ```sh
 winid=$(maptoggle.sh "magic id" $TERMINAL -echo); wmctrl -ir $winid -b add,fullscreen
 ```